urbanjost/M_datapac/README.md

 subroutines here that may still be of interest.
 In particular, there are a number of routines for computing various probability functions.

-This software is not formally supported and is not being further developed.
+It is also useful to have the routines apart from Dataplot and as a a separate make(1) and fpm(1) package for use in other applications.

 It is provided on an "as is" basis.

+This software is not formally supported and is not being further developed other than to develop a test suite at this time.

 There is no formal documentation for the subroutines.
 However, most of the subroutines contain usage instructions in the comments in the source code.

 These routines were written in Fortran 77 and were ported to a modern Fortran module accessible via `fpm`.

 ## Needs